 We will need to recruit a significant number of additional personnel in order to achieve our operating goals.
 In order to pursue product development and marketing and sales activities, if any, we will need to hire additional qualified scientific personnel to perform research and development, as well as personnel with expertise in clinical testing, government regulation, manufacturing, marketing and sales.
 We also rely on consultants and advisors to assist in formulating our research and development strategy and adhering to complex regulatory requirements.
-Our personnel needs will be further exacerbated as a result of our efforts to develop our Ebola vaccine product candidate under the Merck Agreement.
 We face competition for qualified individuals from numerous pharmaceutical and biotechnology companies, universities and other research institutions.
 There can be no assurance that we will be able to attract and retain such individuals on acceptable terms, if at all.
-If the personnel that have contingently agreed to join us do not join us it will be difficult or impossible for us to execute our business plan in a timely manner.
+If the personnel who have contingently agreed to join us do not join us it will be difficult or impossible for us to execute our business plan in a timely manner.
 Additionally, our most significant facilities are located in Iowa, which may make attracting and retaining qualified scientific and technical personnel from outside of Iowa difficult.
 The failure to attract and retain qualified personnel, consultants and advisors could have a material adverse effect on our business, financial condition and results of operations.